indexed-xyz/docs/docs/examples/databend.md

 COPY INTO contract FROM @r2_stage FILE_FORMAT = (type = PARQUET);
 ```

-The above command is idempotent, once file loaded into contract table, redo copy into would not load the file again.

-Once data loaded into the `contract` table(expect around 1 to 10 minutes), we could start to take some query on it.
+The above command is idempotent, once files are loaded into the contract table, redoing the copy would not load the file again.
+Once data is loaded into the `contract` table (typically takes 1-10 minutes), we can start to query it.

 ## Counting the tokens

-We could check on the minted token for Bored Ape Yacht Club under partition `9d` by querying the data:
+We could check on BAYC mints under the partiion `9d` by querying the data:

 ```sql
 SELECT COUNT(DISTINCT(CAST(event_params[3] AS INTEGER)))